 Squamous cell abnormalities

-Smears are graded with differing degrees of abnormality from a non-specific ‘borderline’ change to low grade and high grade changes called dyskaryosis (medical terminology used for abnormal cells.).
-Low grade smears will return to normal over a period of time in majority of women.
-High grade smears have a small chance of progression to cervical cancer, which may take more than 10 years.
+Smears are graded with differing degrees of abnormality, from a non-specific ‘borderline’ change to low-grade and high-grade changes called dyskaryosis (the medical term for abnormal cells).
+Low-grade smears are likely to return to normal over a period of time in the majority of women.
+High-grade smears have a small chance of progression to cervical cancer, if left untreated.
+This may take more than 10 years.

 Glandular cell abnormalities

-Sometimes a smear result will come back as atypical glandular cells.
-It means abnormality is in the glandular or columnar cells of the cervix.
-In the event of having an abnormality in the glandular cells on the smear test (called Atypical Glandular cells on smear), you will be referred either directly by the Laboratory or your smear taker to the Colposcopy clinic.
+Sometimes a smear result will come back as atypical glandular cells, meaning the abnormality is in the glandular or columnar cells of the cervix.
+In this case, you will be referred either directly by the laboratory or by your smear taker to a colposcopy clinic.

 What are the reasons for these abnormal cells?

-Cervical cell abnormalities are caused by infection with a virus called HPV (Human Papilloma Virus).
-Majority of women and men get this infection at some point in their lives but clear the infection spontaneously.
-In a minority of these women, when the infection persists for long time, it can lead to these cervical cell changes.
+The vast majority of cervical cell abnormalities are caused by infection with a virus called HPV (Human Papilloma Virus).
+Most women and men get this infection at some point in their lives but clear it spontaneously.
+In a minority of women, if the infection persists for a long time, it can lead to cervical cell changes.

 I have an abnormal smear.
 What is the chance that I have cancer?

-However, we realise that women worry about this possibility and this is where colposcopy is helpful.
-In majority of women, the colposcopy is very reassuring as it gives clearer picture of the situation.
-The colposcopist will be able to assess the size and the grade of abnormality.
-They will also be able to plan the further management.
+However, we realise that women worry about this possibility – and this is where colposcopy is helpful.
+In the majority of women, the colposcopy is very reassuring as it provides a clearer picture of the situation.
+The colposcopist will be able to assess the size and grade of abnormality and plan the next steps for management.